 United States President, Franklin D. Roosevelt and many Americans saw the war in Europe as a threat that would eventually pull Isolationist America into the war.
 While Roosevelt had developed a contingency plan to get troops in Continental Europe by 1943 called Rainbow Five, he faced heavy opposition from people against entering the war.
 This all changed on Dec 7 as after the attack the nation united against a common threat.
 This picture of the USS Arizona burning, sunken, broken is probably the most famous picture from the Japanese strike.
 It has come to represent the attack and since it’s a federal photograph with no copyrights, it is often used when talking about the attack.

 Tora Tora Tora

 Japanese aircraft from six fleet carriers struck the Pacific Fleet as it lay in port at Pearl Harbor, the Japanese pilots had been trained to strike the battleships that were lined up in Harbor.
-On board Arizona, the ship’s air raid alarm went off about 07:55, and the ship went to general quarters soon thereafter.
+Onboard Arizona, the ship’s air raid alarm went off about 07:55, and the ship went to general quarters soon thereafter.
 Shortly after 08:00 a bomb dropped by a high-altitude Kate bomber (aka Kate) from the Japanese carrier Kaga hit the side of the #4 turret and glanced off into the deck below and started a small fire but detonated near the officers’ mess incinerating most Arizona’s ranking officers.

-A number of bombs and torpedoes hit the Arizona.
-The repair ship USS Vestal was tied up to the Arizona so that the Arizona itself was between Ford Island to the west and the Vestal and open harbor water to the east.
-The torpedoes that hit the Arizona actually went under the smaller Vestal and exploded under the waterline of the Battleship.
-Private First Class James Cory who was on the Arizona remembered the torpedoes hitting, “you could feel the decks-the compartments-being penetrated just like you could hold a taut piece of cloth or two … separated by you fingers and feel a needle go through them … I don’t know about other people but I thought, ‘Gee, I might get killed!'”
+A number of bombs and torpedoes hit Arizona.
+The repair ship USS Vestal was tied up to Arizona so that Arizona itself was between Ford Island to the west and the Vestal and open harbor water to the east.
+The torpedoes that hit Arizona actually went under the smaller Vestal and exploded under the waterline of the Battleship.
+Private First Class James Cory who was on Arizona remembered the torpedoes hitting, “you could feel the decks-the compartments-being penetrated just like you could hold a taut piece of cloth or two … separated by you fingers and feel a needle go through them … I don’t know about other people but I thought, ‘Gee, I might get killed!'”

 At 08:06 a Kate, from the carrier Hiryū, dropped a bomb, a converted 16.1″ naval shell, that hit between the starboard Turrets #1 & 2.
 The explosion which destroyed the forward part of Arizona was due to the detonation of the ammunition magazine, located in an armored section under the deck.
 Most experts seem to agree that the bomb could hardly have pierced the armor.
 Instead, it seems widely accepted that the black powder magazine (used for aircraft catapults) detonated first, igniting the smokeless powder magazine (used for the ship’s main armament).
 A 1944 BUSHIP report suggests that a hatch leading to the black powder magazine was left open, with perhaps inflammable materials stocked nearby.
 A US Navy historical site history.navy.mil goes as far as to suggest that black powder might have been stockpiled outside of the armored magazine.
-Due to the total destruction of the Arizona it seems unlikely that a definitive answer will ever be found.
+Due to the total destruction of Arizona, it seems unlikely that a definitive answer will ever be found.
 Credit for the hit was officially given to Japanese pilot Tadashi Kusumi.
 The cataclysmic explosion ripped through the forward part of the ship, touching off fierce fires that burned for two days.

-It is commonly yet incorrectly believed that Arizona remains perpetually in commission but she was placed “in ordinary” at Pearl Harbor on December 29, 1941 and Arizona was struck from the Naval Vessel Register on December 1, 1942.
-After her main battery turrets and guns were salvaged to be used as coast defense guns the wreck was cut down so that very little of the superstructure lay above water.
+It is commonly yet incorrectly believed that Arizona remains perpetually in commission but she was placed “in ordinary” at Pearl Harbor on December 29, 1941, and Arizona was struck from the Naval Vessel Register on December 1, 1942.
+After her main battery turrets and guns were salvaged to be used as coast defence guns the wreck was cut down so that very little of the superstructure lay above water.